 (Impact Blog!)
 Give your small business an edge by following the below tips so that you can offer even better customer service to all of your loyal customers and clients.

 My Comment: This article takes us back to the basics, which are the foundation of a great customer service strategy.
-Even though the focus is on small business, they work for any size company.
+Even though the focus is on small businesses, they work for any size company.
 And, maybe “big business” needs to figure out how to create the “small business” feel when it comes to customer service.
 It would give them a competitive advantage.

 (CMSWire) For decades, The Walt Disney Co. has been bridging the divide between animation and live action, as well as physical and on-screen realities.
 Now it may be championing ways to bridge the divide between digital and physical retailing.

 My Comment: Disney is an amazing company.
 They have always provided amazing guest experiences that are created through outstanding customer service and memorable interactions throughout the guest’s visits to their theme parks and resorts.
 They set the standard.
 And, now they have raised the bar.
-Their innovative and forward-thinking technology is enhancing the guest’s experience.
+Their innovative and forward-thinking technology enhances the guest’s experience.
 How do you take great and make it better?
 Study Disney to find some of the answers.

 (Debbie Laskey’s Blog) Recently, I was guilty of what many of us are doing more and more these days: I was watching television with my smartphone close at hand.
 Was I watching a specific TV show or was I reading what people were saying about the show on Twitter?
 The answer is probably not too surprising, and as a result, advertisers that used to spend their dollars solely on TV are now including Twitter in their ad campaigns.

 My Comment: This is a great example of how a company engages customers using Twitter (or any other social media channel) versus just reacting to complaints.
-The best companies take advantage of social media to offer value, engage, participate in “community” discussions and more.
+The best companies take advantage of social media to offer value, engage, and participate in “community” discussions and more.

 (Copyright ©MMXIV, Shep Hyken)